 Proving Medical Negligence

-- Duty of care: Evaluating whether the healthcare provider had a duty of care toward the patient, specifically the pregnant mother and the unborn child, and determining if this duty was breached.
+- Duty of care: The healthcare provider had a duty of care toward the patient, specifically the pregnant mother and the unborn child.

-- Deviation from duty of care: Assessing whether the doctor deviated from the expected standard of care.
+- Deviation from duty of care: The doctor deviated from the expected standard of care.

-- Direct causation: Establishing a clear cause-and-effect relationship between the breach of duty and the development of cerebral palsy, demonstrating that the provider’s actions or omissions directly led to the birth injury.
+- Direct causation: There is a clear cause-and-effect relationship between the breach of duty and the development of cerebral palsy.
+The provider’s actions or omissions directly caused the birth injury.

 - Damages: Quantifying the damages resulting from CP.
 This involves a comprehensive assessment of the short-term and long-term impact on the child’s life and the financial burden on the family.